hickeng/financial/usage.md

 For how to access the worksheet, see [the readme install section](https://github.com/hickeng/financial?tab=readme-ov-file#install)

+The high level steps are as follows - the doc walks you through these in detail:
+1. gather the inputs needed from various eTrade documents
+2. enter some high level info into the Summary sheet
+3. enter the numbers of shares you held over the merger for each lot
+   1. ESPP: edit prepopulated info to match yours (may happen if you entered an offering period at a different time)
+   2. RUS: add a row to the bottom of the sheet if the vest date is not already present
+4. transfer the output (Form 8949) numbers to your CPA, tax prep software, etc

 # Inputs

 This section is about getting all of the input data needed.
 Once gathered, you should back this up and keep it in case of future reference.